Parasite Die-Off Symptoms: What to Expect and How to Manage

 Coping with Anxiety and Mood Swings

-Sunlight exposure helps regulate serotonin production – nature’s mood stabilizer.
-Even 15 minutes outdoors can reset your internal rhythms.
-Grounding techniques like walking barefoot on grass enhance this effect through direct earth contact.
+Sunlight exposure helps regulate serotonin, and even 15 minutes outdoors can reset your internal rhythms.
+Grounding techniques like walking barefoot on grass may enhance this effect, while deep breathing — inhale 4 counts, hold 7, exhale 8 — calms the nervous system's response to detox stress.

 Frequently Asked Questions